stuartpb/couchdb-in-a-hurry/README.md

 CouchDB is a natural base for apps where users have their own documents, which should be shared between locations (ie. across their own machines), with reasonably quick (~10 seconds) synchronization.
 This matches a lot of common app patterns (ie. most of what would traditionally be done with a "native" app on desktop or mobile), but there are many apps on the Internet that do not cleanly fit this model (especially entailing real-time interaction).
 For those apps, you're better off building your own API (possibly taking a few cues from CouchDB), backed by a datastore whose feature set would better allow you to express the app's model.

+Also, CouchDB is one of those projects, like C++ or the Apache web server, where several different parties have implemented their own extensions to do specific things they wanted, which were then incorporated into the main project with little to no regard for how they make sense in the presence of other features.
+There are more than a few things you'll find that seem like cool ideas from a limited perspective, but turn out to be restrictive or actively harmful in the greater scheme of things.

 ## CouchDB's data model

 Like MongoDB or RethinkDB, CouchDB holds collections of JSON documents.
 CouchDB uses a few special fields on documents, with underscore-prefixed fixed names, for its own metadata, the values of some of which (`_id`) are more malleable/relevant for apps' use than others (`_rev`).